jtw43/adi-hdl/docs/library/spi_engine/spi_engine_interconnect.rst

    * - DATA_WIDTH
      - Data width of the parallel SDI/SDO data interfaces.
-   * - NUM_OF_SDI
+   * - NUM_OF_SDIO
-     - Number of SDI lines on the physical SPI interface.
+     - Number of SDI/SDO lines on the physical SPI interface.

 Signal and Interface Pins